 The local council were considering moving

 some of their departments there though eventually chose the town centre.
-From around the 1940s to
+From around 1934 it became the headquarters of

-the late 1960s it became the base for a tie, neckwear and scarf manufacturer S.B.
+1940s to the late 1960s it became the base for a tie, neckwear and scarf manufacturer S.B.
 Caplin & Co.
-Ltd. Arnada
+Ltd. It was during this

 Security were another business based there around the turn of the 1970s.
 In 1970 Christopher